-The original garden of the house in the 1700s had both an octagonal gazebo and an orangery.
+The original garden of Bakkehuset had in 18th century both an octagonal gazebo and an orangery.
 The form and content of these two buildings have been combined in a modern orangery in 2017, designed by "Rønnow Arkitekter", Laust Ovesen.
-Read more about the history of Bakkehuset or the romantic garden.
+Read more about the history of Bakkehuset or the Romantic garden.

 Check out our menu.

 Tuesday to sunday 11-17 from 30 April 2020.

 Closed during the winter season.